Johannes-Sahlmann/pygacs/README.rst

 pygacs
 ======

-**Python toolkit to access and manipulate Gaia catalogue tables hosted at ESA's Gaia Archive Core Systems (GACS)**
+**Python toolkit to manipulate Gaia catalogue tables hosted at ESA's Gaia Archive Core Systems (GACS)**

 pygacs provides python modules for the access and manipulation (e.g. crossmatch) of tables in GACS.
 It employs the TAP command line access tools described